machineghost/docs/docs/difference-between-pop-ubuntu.md

 ---
-title: Difference Between Pop!\_OS and Ubuntu
+title: Differences Between Pop!_OS and Ubuntu
-description: Learn what makes Pop!\_OS different from Ubuntu
+description: Learn what makes Pop!_OS different from Ubuntu
 ---

 # What's the difference between Pop!\_OS and Ubuntu?